HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Introduction

+Speculative decoding has emerged as an effective approach to mitigate this sequential bottleneck~\cite{chen2023acceleratinglargelanguagemodel, leviathan2023fastinferencetransformersspeculative}.
+This paradigm employs a smaller \emph{draft model} to propose candidate token sequences, which are subsequently validated in parallel by the target model, reducing sequential forward passes while maintaining exact distributional guarantees through rejection sampling.
+Recent advances have explored diverse strategies: Medusa~\cite{cai2024medusasimplellminference} uses parallel prediction heads, EAGLE-2~\cite{li2024eagle2fasterinferencelanguage} introduces confidence-guided dynamic draft trees, and EAGLE-3~\cite{li2025eagle3scalinginferenceacceleration} leverages multi-layer feature aggregation with relaxed training constraints to improve draft quality.

+Despite this progress, speculative decoding still faces a fundamental challenge stemming from the \textbf{dynamic and heterogeneous nature} of token prediction.
+As characterized by Zipf's Law~\cite{zipf1949human}, natural language exhibits a highly skewed distribution: a small set of high-frequency patterns constitutes the bulk of text, while a long tail of complex, low-frequency structures proves computationally challenging.
+Consequently, text generation is far from uniformly predictable; it constantly transitions between highly frequent, easily anticipatable patterns and complex, low-frequency structures, leading to dynamically fluctuating "decoding difficulty" during generation.

+Current dynamic methods~\cite{brown2024dynamicdepthdecodingfaster,zhang2024draftmodelknowsstop,huang2024specdecboostingspeculativedecoding,zhang2024adaeagleoptimizingspeculativedecoding} recognize this need for adaptation, employing confidence metrics or trained predictors to control drafting length and stopping criteria.
+However, these approaches primarily focus on optimizing draft generation while the verification phase—which constitutes 67-90\% of total computation—receives limited attention for fine-grained adaptation.
+Moreover, static thresholds and pre-trained predictors struggle with the context complexity of language, making adaptive controls fragile across diverse generation scenarios.

-To gain a deeper understanding of this challenge, we empirically profile the draft acceptance process in EAGLE-3.
-Our analysis reveals a pronounced heterogeneity in draft acceptance outcomes: a small fraction of high-confidence, top-ranked draft candidates are disproportionately responsible for accepted tokens and contribute significantly to acceleration, while the majority yield minimal or no accepted prefixes.
+To understand this challenge, we empirically profile the draft acceptance process in EAGLE-3 (\S\ref{sec:Observations}).
+Our analysis reveals a pronounced \emph{verification heterogeneity} in draft acceptance outcomes: a small fraction of high-confidence, top-ranked draft candidates are disproportionately responsible for accepted tokens and contribute significantly to acceleration, while the majority yield minimal or no accepted prefixes.
 This highlights the inefficiency of uniformly processing all candidates and strongly suggests that dynamically allocating computational resources, particularly the computationally expensive verification effort, based on predicted confidence and linguistic complexity, can substantially improve efficiency by prioritizing the most promising candidates.